HIP: Hessian Interatomic Potentials without derivatives: Appendix

-Starting from 80 reactant and product geometries from the Transition1x validation set, we relax the geometries using DFT and RS-RFO (BFGS, identity initialization), up to "Gaussian tight" convergence (see \ref{sec:convergence}).
-We use the same level of theory for the relaxation as for the training of the models.
-Then we compute the ZPE from the Eckart-projected, mass-weighted Hessian as predicted by the different models and compare to DFT.
+We use the same level of theory for model relaxation as for model training.
+Then we compute the ZPE from the Eckart-projected, mass-weighted Hessian, as predicted by the different models, and compare it to DFT.
 We report all energies in eV per molecule.